vlazzarini/cs-s7/README.md

 ```

 evaluates a code string, returning the result (real or integer results
-only), at init and perf-times.
-Note that perf-time code executes at
+only).
+Perf-time code executes at every k-cycle , so it may need to be protected with flow-control.
-every k-cycle, so it may need to be protected with flow-control.
+Also note that k-var opcodes do not execute at i-time.

 ```
 s7definevar(var:s, value:i)